cisco-en-programmability/ansible-collection-sdwan-deployment/README.md

 ### Prepare your configuration

-*Note:* Current solution supports topology that consist of vManage, vBond, vSmart and C8000V edge device.
+*Note:* Current solution supports topology that consist of Manager, vBond, vSmart and C8000V edge device.

 There are configuration files which has been initially filled with values: